SteeltoeOSS/Documentation/api/v4/management/metrics.md

       - targets: ['host.docker.internal:8000']
 ```

-Running Prometheus server with this configuration lets you view metrics in the built-in UI.
-You can then configure other visualization tools, such as [Grafana](https://grafana.com/docs/grafana/latest/features/datasources/prometheus/), to use Prometheus as a datasource.
+Running the Prometheus server with this configuration lets you view metrics in the built-in UI.
+You can then configure other visualization tools, such as [Grafana](https://grafana.com/docs/grafana/latest/features/datasources/prometheus/), to use Prometheus as a data source.
 The following example shows how to run Prometheus in Docker:

 ```bash
 docker run -d  --name=prometheus -p 9090:9090 -v <Absolute-Path>/prometheus.yml:/etc/prometheus/prometheus.yml prom/prometheus --config.file=/etc/prometheus/prometheus.yml